Journal

 A critical launch is late, team capacity is maxed, and leadership must choose a resourcing path this week.

-Alternative that loses: agency for both streams, because ownership gaps create handoff failures.
+Alternative that loses: an agency for both streams, because ownership gaps create handoff failures.

 • Is the need temporary or durable?